![]() |

 (1733).
 “Never,”

-sentiment so happily disguised.”
-Bolingbroke to some extent took the
+so happily disguised.”
+Bolingbroke to some extent took the place of Pope's

-1719, bought his villa at Twickenham, where he spent the rest of his life.
+bought his villa at Twickenham, where he spent the rest of his life.
+His

-Theresa, he felt, for a time, an almost equal affection, but this did not
+he felt, for a time, an almost equal affection, but this did not last.
+His

-last.
-His very paltry edition of Shakespeare, which led to his controversy
+very paltry edition of Shakespeare, which led to his controversy with the

-for the other twelve.
+the other twelve.
 Pope received over £5,000 for it in all.
-Swift
+Swift visited

-visited him twice at Twickenham soon after this and read the manuscript of
+him twice at Twickenham soon after this and read the manuscript of the Dunciad,

 Epistles in 1733-4; and the Epistle